NetApp/harvest/cmd/collectors/zapi/README.md

 # Zapi Collector

 Zapi collects data from ONTAP systems using the ZAPI protocol.
 The collector submits data as it is and does not perform any calculations (therefore it is not able to collect `perf` objects).
-Since the attributes of most APIs have a irregular tree structure, sometimes a plugin will be required to collect metrics from an API.
+Since the attributes of most APIs have an irregular tree structure, sometimes a plugin will be required to collect metrics from an API.

 ## Configuration

 The parameters and configuration are similar to those of the [ZapiPerf collector](../zapiperf/README.md).
-Therefore, only what is different will be discussed here.
+Only the differences will be discussed below.

 ### Collector configuration file